bobotangpy/react_demo/README.md

 This is an updated version of a project I have done previously with 2 other group members when I was learning software engineering at a bootcamp.

 At the time, we used jQuery, Bootstrap and Handlebars for frontend development, and Node.js for backend development.
 In this revisited version, I have changed the frontend almost entirely and I have also added some new features like the user's order history.
+For backend, I have kept most of the original code, and made additions on top of that.

 ## Key Features